-- During the thirtieth session of the International Seabed Authority, the Finance Committee held six formal meetings from 2 to 4 July 2025.
-In addition, in keeping with its established practice, the Committee held informal webinars on 11 April and 20 June 2025, during which members of the Committee were briefed on the issues to be discussed in the formal session. - The following members of the Committee participated in the formal meetings: Anastasia Francilia Akubor, Chaohong Xing, Didier Ortolland, Jens Benninghofen, Kenneth Wong, Medard Ainomuhisha, Sergey Litvinov, Shoko Fujimoto, Solomon Korbieh and Thiago Poggio Padua.
-Christopher Hilton and Khurshed Alam resigned on 31 March and 18 June 2025, respectively. - On 2 July 2025, the Committee adopted its agenda (ISBA/30/FC/1) and elected Kenneth Wong as Chair and Anastasia Francilia Akubor as Vice-Chair.
+1. During the thirtieth session of the International Seabed Authority, the Finance Committee held six formal meetings from 2 to 4 July 2025.
+In addition, in keeping with its established practice, the Committee held informal webinars on 11 April 2025 and 20 June 2025, during which members of the Committee were briefed on the issues to be discussed in the formal session.

+2. The following members of the Committee participated in the formal meetings: Anastasia Francilia Akubor, Chaohong Xing, Didier Ortolland, Jens Benninghofen, Kenneth Wong, Medard Ainomuhisha, Sergey Litvinov, Shoko Fujimoto, Solomon Korbieh, Thiago Poggio Padua.
+Christopher Hilton and Khurshed Alam resigned on 31 March 2025 and 18 June 2025 respectively.

+3. On 2 July 2025, the Committee adopted its agenda (ISBA/30/FC/1) and elected Kenneth Wong as Chair and Anastasia Francilia Akubor as Vice-Chair of the Committee.

+II.
 Implementation of the budget for the financial period 2023-2024

-The Committee was provided with a report on the implementation of the budget for the period from 1 January 2023 to 31 December 2024.
-According to the report, total expenditure for the period amounted to \$22,697,081, against an approved budget provision of \$22,712,940, resulting in underexpenditure of \$15,859.
-The report indicated overexpenditure under administrative costs, due primarily to increases in common staff costs and salaries for established posts.
-These overruns were partially offset by underexpenditure on conference services, particularly in documentation, and across several programme areas due to reduced travel and workshops.
-The Committee took note of the report and reiterated its request to take appropriate measures to avoid budget overruns during the financial period 2025-2026.
-The Committee requested the secretariat to provide an update on the staffing tables regarding staff as well as a breakdown of consultants.
+4. The Committee was provided with a report on the implementation of the budget for the period 1 January 2023 to 31 December 2024.
+According to the report, total expenditure for the biennium amounted to \$22,697,081, against an approved budget provision of \$22,712,940, resulting in under expenditure of \$15,859.
+The report indicated over expenditure under administrative costs, primarily due to increases in common staff costs and salaries for established posts.
+These overruns were partially offset by under expenditure on conference services, particularly in documentation, and across several programme areas due to reduced travel and workshops.
+The Committee took note of the report and reiterated its request to take appropriate measures to avoid budget overruns during the financial period of 2025 and 2026.
+The Committee requested the Secretariat to provide an update on the staffing tables regarding staff as well as a breakdown of consultants.

-^{} ISBA/30/A/L.1/Rev.1.
+\ ISBA/30/A/L.1/Rev.1